 - Added Alliterative Appeal: His Georgie Jessel joke.

-- Black Comedy/Gallows Humor/Too Soon: His comedy trademarks.
+- Black Comedy: His comedy trademark.
 It has gotten him into trouble repeatedly.

 - Don't Explain the Joke: He often defies this rule for the sake of comedy.
 His rendering of The Aristocrats is a prime example.
 He'd also sometimes play a character who would criticise his regular absurdist comedy style, just by putting on a pair of glasses and donning a goofy voice.